FortAwesome/wordpress-fontawesome/readme.txt

 = 4.0.0-rc15 =

 **MAJOR UPDATE**, some breaking changes for developers.
-Improves conflict detection, adds support for kits and internationalization.
+Improves conflict detection, adds support for Kits and internationalization.

 * Includes auto-upgrade logic so that most users can upgrade with no impact, except those that have "registered client" themes or plugins.
 Users who had previously enabled the "remove unregistered clients" option should verify that the auto-upgrade worked successfully - check that your icons are appearing correctly.
 If not, run the Conflict Scanner from the Troubleshoot tab.
 * New conflict detection and resolution: The new conflict detection scanner can be enabled to more precisely discover conflicting versions of Font Awesome and provides more granular conflict resolution.
 * Expanded error handling with detailed reports in the web console for more advanced diagnostics.
 * Adds support for Kits.
 * Adds comprehensive internationalization in both PHP and JavaScript.
 * New design of the admin UI.
 * **Developers:** Significant changes to the way the settings are handled internally: Font Awesome will always load in the way the WordPress admin chooses.
 Registered themes or plugins may register preferences (which are displayed to the admin), but the site admin will determine the configuration.
 * **Developers:** Registered client plugins and themes need to be updated before they will work as expected.
 * **Developers:** The PHP API contains significant changes.
 See the GitHub [README](https://github.com/FortAwesome/wordpress-fontawesome/blob/master/README.md) for an overview and the [PHP API docs](https://fortawesome.github.io/wordpress-fontawesome/) for details. _This release is intended as a final API-changing release before stabilizing the API at 4.0.0.
 Once 4.0.0 is released, it will follow semantic versioning best practices._

 = 4.0.0-rc13 =